brettelliot/azul/README.rst

 ====
 Azul
 ====
-``azul`` is a python package for downloading historical price data as CSV's ready for use in a zipline bundle.
+``azul`` is a command line tool and python package for downloading historical price data as CSV's ready for use in a zipline bundle.

 For more documentation, please see http://azul.readthedocs.io.